r-o-s-s/pyinverter/README.md

 pip install pyinverter
 ```

-## How to set up the devlopment enviroment
+## How to set up the development enviroment

 Simply follow the instructions in the [developing README](./docs/DEVELOPING.md)